meesterBart/4hv-website/README.md

 # Template voor Praktische Opdracht Website

-This repository is a template for Dutch students of Stanislascollege Westplantsoen grade havo-4 and vwo-4 (highsschool grade 10 in the US-system).
+This repository is a template for students of Sint-Maartenscollege Voorburg grade havo-4 and vwo-4.
 It contains startcode for an assigment to build a website.
 The recommended IDE for this template is Codespaces.

-## 1. Open een Codespace van jullie kopie
+## 1. Maak een eigen Codespace van jullie repository

 Een Codespace is een online ontwikkelomgeving.
 Dat betekent dat je via een browser toegang krijgt tot een server.
-Op de server staat een kopie van jouw bestanden uit GitHub.
+Op de server staat een kopie van jullie bestanden in GitHub.

-    - klik op groen knop "Code" (1)
+    - klik op groene knop "Code" (1)
     - klik op tabje "Codespaces" (2)
     - klik op "Create Codespace on main" (3)